 Sixth grade math is a fun and engaging experience where students explore topics from the Common Core Standards for Mathematics.
 Instructional time focuses the following Domains: Ratios and Proportional Relationships, the Number System, Expressions and Equations, Geometry and Statistics.
 There are eight mathematical practices which are integrated into instruction along with the use of technology.
 Having their own laptops, students are afforded the opportunity for collaborating with others on projects, immediate access to various research tools and can complete and submit assignments on line.
 Together, these facets help students master computational skills and discover problem solving strategies which enhance their abilities to make practical applications of these concepts in everyday life.
 Emphasis is placed on both critical and creative thinking.

 Students have a lot to look forward to in sixth grade science.
 We explore the world around us and gain a better understanding as to why studying science is important.
 The curriculum focuses on matter, astronomy, energy, forces and motion, geology, ecosystems, and structures and functions of living organisms.
 Project Based Learning is a major focus in this class.
 Students are encouraged to demonstrate their knowledge by participating in a wide variety of fun and engaging projects throughout the academic year.
-Some of the projects to look forward to are the 6th Grade Science Fair and the Heat Loss Project.
-In addition, a favorite tradition of sixth grade is our voyage to Space Camp in November.
-This is a unique voyage that focuses on the science of space exploration.
+Some of the projects to look forward to are the 6th Grade Inventioneering Fair and the Heat Loss Project.
+In addition, this year we are super excited to be travelling to the Challenger Center in Columbia South Carolina.
+This is a unique voyage that will focus on the science and history of space exploration.
 We are going to have a great year in sixth grade science!
 Be prepared to work hard and have fun!